-The Lab Management page, under the Management Dropdown, displays running labs for all users.
+The Lab Management page, under the Management Dropdown, displays running or stopped labs for all users.
 In this menu an Admin account can manage or even open up any user's running labs.
+In the columns CPU and Memory usage will be displayed actual running lab CPU and RAM utilization.

-- ▲ NOTE: Editor and User accounts are able to see and open their own running labs only - ▲ NOTE: Admin accounts are able to see, open, and join any users running lab.
+- NOTE: Only labs which are using space on EVE HDD will be displayed. - NOTE: Editor and User accounts are able to see and open their own running labs only - ▲ NOTE: Admin accounts are able to see, open, and join any users running or stopped lab.